Woodbine station

 Woodbine is a subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
 The station is at the southeast corner of Woodbine Avenue and Strathmore Boulevard, just north of Danforth Avenue.
+The station opened in 1966 and was the eastern terminus of the line until 1968.

 Description

 The main entrance, collector, and bus platform are at street level (on the northeast corner of Woodbine and Danforth), the concourse is on the second level, and the subway platforms are on the lower level.
 The bus platform has 2 bus bays.
 Wi-Fi service is available at this station.
 Automatic sliding doors, accessible fare gates and the addition of elevators, made the station fully accessible in late September 2017 which also coincided with the opening of a new secondary automated entrance on the northwest corner of Woodbine and Danforth.

 The artwork titled Directions Intersections Connections by Marmin Borins hangs on the exterior wall at the station's bus platform.
 Covering 1000 sqft, the artwork consists of brightly-coloured coated metal panels arranged in geometric patterns.
 According to the TTC's Public Art page, the geometric patterns "express the motion and directional routes of transit, the intersections of communities and place, and the connections of site to both the present and the past".